Parents of American held by Hamas appeal for hostages' release during Democratic convention

 They steered clear of politics in their 10-minute speech, but Jon Polin said the families of the American hostages meet regularly in Washington and are heartened to see bipartisan support for securing the release of their loved ones.
 President Joe Biden and Vice President Kamala Harris, he said, are “both working tirelessly" for a deal between Israel and Hamas for a cease-fire in Gaza and the release of the remaining hostages.

-“Hersh, if you can hear us, we love you, stray strong, survive,” Rachel Polin-Goldberg said.
+“Hersh, if you can hear us, we love you, stay strong, survive,” Rachel Polin-Goldberg said.

 She and her husband wore stickers with the number 320, drawing attention to the number of days their son has been held.